Social Policy Research Initiative Request for Proposals

 Researchers may be awarded a maximum of $5,000 for one year.
 Grants are to be used for early-stage research activities which may include travel, exploring access to administrative data, or other costs incurred while conducting fieldwork.
 Travel/proposal development grants are paid by direct reimbursement to the PI and cannot cover any activity that requires review by an IRB.
 Please review the instructions under the "Application Documents" section, and submit materials to [email protected].

 Add-on-funding may be awarded to projects previously funded by any J-PAL North America initiative.
-Funding requests are capped at $400,000 less the amount of all funding previously awarded to the evaluation (this includes past pilot and full project awards).
+Funding requests are capped at $400,000 minus the amount of all funding previously awarded to the evaluation (i.e. if a proposal previously received $150,000 from J-PAL North America, add-on-funding is capped at $250,000).
 The award period may be up to three years.
 Add-on-funding proposals may seek to:

 - Add additional sites or treatment arms to an implemented evaluation